How to earn 20k points in 20 seconds: A guide to Amex Pay Over Time

-With Pay Over Time, you don’t need to use the feature or carry a balance to earn the bonus for enrolling.
-But it’s a good option to have, since you never know when an emergency will arise.
+With Pay Over Time, you don’t need to use the feature or carry a balance to earn the bonus points for enrolling.
+But it’s a good option to have since you never know when an emergency will arise.
 Pay Over Time won’t cost you anything unless you decide to use it.

 How to earn bonus points for enrolling

 Normally, Amex sends out targeted offers for those who have eligible cards to enroll in the Pay Over Time program.
 It appears that many people have been targeted recently to earn 20,000 Membership Rewards points after joining.

 I saw the offer upon logging into my American Express account last week.

 To earn the bonus points there’s no spending threshold to meet and no credit check required.
 And it takes about twenty seconds to enroll.
 It might be the easiest 20,000 points (of any points currency) you’ll ever earn.

 After clicking “Activate Now”, it will take you to another page where you’ll click the button that says “Activate Pay Over Time” — all done!
 The points showed up in my account just a few days later.